ibm-cloud-docs/apps/vsi-deploy.md

 ```
 {: screen}

-### Enabling Terraform state
+#### Enabling Terraform state
 {: #tform-state}

 Terraform supports storing the state of the Terraform `apply` command.
 This state file runs the `apply` command a second time to determine whether any of the Terraform configuration files changed.
-You can store the state in the GIT repo where the app and configuration are managed.
+The state is stored in the GIT repo where the app and configuration are automatically set up.

-To enable the state storage, configure the `GIT_USER` and `GIT_PASSWORD` properties in the toolchain environment variables.
-To retrieve the values, follow these steps:
+To enable the state storage, `GIT_USER` and `GIT_PASSWORD` are automatically configured as properties in the toolchain environment variables.
+If you need to access these values, follow these steps:

 1. From the toolchains view, access the GIT repo from the code tool.
 2. In GIT Lab, click the **Profile icon** and then click **Settings**.